Directory assistance: United Kingdom

-Until 23 August 2003 directory inquiries were available by dialing 192 for numbers in Britain, and 153 for foreign numbers, with the service supplied by the caller's telephone company.
-Until the 1990s, the service was free to use; then charges were introduced from 2 April 1991, although for some years directory inquiries continued to be free from payphones.
-Support for 192 and 153 was replaced on 24 August 2003 by competitive directory inquiries services using different numbers beginning "118".
+Until 23 August 2003 directory enquiries were available by dialling 192 for numbers in Britain, and 153 for foreign numbers, with the service supplied by the caller's telephone company.
+Until the 1990s, the service was free to use; then charges were introduced from 2 April 1991, although for some years directory enquiries continued to be free from payphones.
+Support for 192 and 153 was replaced on 24 August 2003 by competitive directory enquiries services using different numbers beginning "118".

 Calls to DQ services declined by an average of 38% yearly from 2014 to 2017.

 Pricing

-The pricing structure for UK directory inquiries was reformed by Ofcom on 1 July 2015.
-Call charges are made up of an access charge by the caller's telephony provider, plus a service charge by the provider of a directory inquiries (or other) service, which is billed for by the phone provider and passed on to the service provider.
+The pricing structure for UK directory enquiries was reformed by Ofcom on 1 July 2015.
+Call charges are made up of a per-minute access charge set by the caller's telephony provider, plus a per-call and/or per-minute service charge set by the provider of the directory enquiries (or other) service, which is billed by the phone provider and passed on to the service provider.

-The access charge is typically 2p to 13p per minute from landlines, and 5p to 55p per minute from mobiles.
-It applies for calls to 084, 087, and 09 numbers, and must be shown prominently in tariff lists.
+The access charge for calls to 118 numbers varies from 2p to 27p per minute from landlines, or from 4p to 89p per minute from mobiles.
+It also applies for calls to 084, 087, and 09 numbers, and must be shown prominently in tariff lists.

 The service charge may be charged per call, per minute, or a combination of the two.
-The per-call part could range from 5p to £16 and applies as soon as the call is answered.
-The per-minute part could range from 1p to £8, and may apply from the start of the call, or after the first full minute.
-There are 100 available service charge price points, known as SC001 to SC100.
+Originally, the per-call part could range from 5p to £16, and applies as soon as the call is answered, and the per-minute part could range from 1p to £8, and may apply either from the start of the call or after the first full minute.
+There were 100 available service charge price points, known as SC001 to SC100.
 The service charge must be declared alongside the number wherever it is advertised or promoted.

 The applicable service charge codes are also shown in BT's pricing table, section 2, part 15.
 Having found the "SC" code for a particular number, it is then necessary to refer to part 19 to find the cost.

 Following criticism of very high and increasing charges for DQ services, Ofcom introduced a price cap to 2013 levels from 1 April 2019.
-Charges, including VAT, may not exceed £3.65 per 90 seconds.
+Service charges, including VAT, may not exceed £3.65 per 90 seconds.
+The highest level service charge price points were withdrawn from use, with some of those "SC" codes re-defined to have a new, lower charge.
+Some other expensive price points remain, available for use only with 09 numbers but not 118 numbers.